(written to my friend, Liz Roberts, March 30, 1959-Nov 10, 2012)

 Jessica and I will always be grateful that you invited the two of us to study with you and initiated our study group of 3.
 Even though it was a stressful time, all I remember is a lot of laughing, as we rehearsed teaching each other, tripping each other up on purpose, doing our best to fluster each other, and to give each other feedback.
 Since that time of intense study, and the relief at passing the exam, an irrevocable bond of friendship was formed.
 I always feel that I passed that exam due to that study group you created.

 After the exam, our friendship and mutual support continued.
 We decided to mentor each other and give each other feedback every week on dharma talks, teaching initiatives, and to plan workshops together.
 You attended the first retreat I taught in Amagansett as an enthusiastic student – what an honor!
 You helped me so much to develop as a teacher.
-My iCal still reminds that we have a standing lunch date every Wednesday at 12.
+My calendar still reminds that we have a standing lunch date every Wednesday at 12.

-Liz, I keep thinking of that April weekend this year, when I came to see you in Chicago, when you were receiving treatment at the Block Center.
+Liz, I keep thinking of that April weekend this year, when I came to see you in Chicago, when you were receiving holistic chemotherapy treatment at the Block Center.
 You sent me an email titled “The Rendezvous at O’Hare” with an itinerary for the weekend, maps of Chicago, and an airport plan.
 You proceeded to pick me up at the airport, show me around town, to take me out to dinner, and to see a play.
-Who was the patient here?
-I wondered.
+Who was the patient here, I wondered.
 You seemed to have much more energy than I did.
 You were so excited about your writing projects and the progress you were making.
 Always more interested in life and optimism, never dwelling on difficulty or pain.